TINIES SETTINGS DATA PROTECTION POLICY

 B: Legal bases for processing

 Tinies will only process personal data where it has a legal basis for doing so.
 For the avoidance of doubt and in summary, Tinies processes data with the consent of the data subject (for the processing of sensitive personal data), where the processing of data is necessary for the performance of a contract between Tinies and the data subject or to take steps to enter into a contract to which they are party, (for instance when an enquiry is submitted via our website) and where it is necessary for the purposes of our legitimate interests (in other circumstances, including where data is provided to us on behalf of a data subject).
 In very rare cases, we may also be legally obliged to pass on data, for example to Ofsted, DBS, Lado and the NHS for track and trace and test and trace purposes.

 Tinies will review the personal data it holds on a regular basis to ensure it is being lawfully processed and it is accurate, relevant and up to date.

 Before transferring personal data to any third party, Tinies will establish that it has a legal reason for making the transfer.
-In the majority of cases, this will be the performance of its contract with the individual or with the consent of the individual.
+In most cases, this will be the performance of its contract with the individual or with the consent of the individual.

 SECURITY OF DATA